Excel plug-in for TinyButStrong

 • Create a new document with Excel.
 Save it with choosing "XML Spreadsheet (*.xml)" for the File type in the dialog box.

 I suggest you to change the extension of the file for ".xls" just in order to have your template opened with Excel normally from Windows Explorer.
 Otherwise, Windows Explorer may ask you to choose a program to open the XLS file when you double-click on it.
-What ever, Excel will makes no problem to open your file.
+Whatever, Excel will makes no problem to open your file.

 or: